neuronsimulator/nrn/docs/install/python_wheels.md

 ```

 ### macOS
-For OSX on a system with the all dependencies you have to clone NEURON repository and have to do:
+As mentioned above, for macOS all dependencies have to be available on a system.
+You have to then clone NEURON repository and execute:

 ```
 cd nrn